 astropyprojects you can do this by sending an e-mail to the astropy-gsoc-applications mailing list (please do not send to the

 Become a user!
 Download one or more of the OpenAstronomy projects and start experimenting with the code.
 Look at the latest pictures of the million degree Sun with SunPy, volume render a simulation of the galaxy with yt, or plan some astronomical observations with Astropy - There are loads of things to do with all the projects involved with OpenAstronomy, get involved!

 Set yourself up as a developer.
 Create an account on GitHub or BitBucket.
 Don’t know how to use git or Mercurial?
 Don’t worry, it’s easy and there are lots of git tutorials online and many Mercurial ones as well that will help you to get quite confident with it in a short time.
 Also both the Astropy and yt developer guides are great reads no matter what project you are thinking of working on.

 Plan your application.
 Think which is your favourite project from the ideas page or think of a new one that will help out one of the OpenAstronomy members.
 Prepare a plan on how you will tackle that project and the time it will take you to solve it.
 Do not worry much in providing exact dates, but plan it as best as you can (if you are planing to have some holidays during the GSoC programme, then you should mention it too).
+Use our application template to describe how you plan to do the work during the programme.
 Also, don’t be afraid to ask your potential mentor for help.
 Don’t be shy when describing yourself!

 Submit your application.
 Don’t forget to submit your application before the deadline.
 We are also happy to give comments on your proposal if you like.
 Feel free to add your application to the sub-org member’s wiki following this format: “GSoC-<YEAR> Application <sub-org> <Your Name>:<Project Name>” and link such page in the wiki.